passsy/CompositeAndroid/README.md

     - it doesn't only support code execution before or after calling `super`, not very flexible
 - [Lightcycle](https://github.com/soundcloud/lightcycle) which only supports basic lifecycle methods.

+## Possible Usecases

+- Plugin for the GooglePlayApiClient handling all the edgecases
+- Wrap your layout in a predefined container by overriding `setContentView()`
+- a Plugin showing a loadingspinner
+- a Plugin for requesting permissions automatically handling all response codes
+- granually add libraries like [Mosby](https://github.com/sockeqwe/mosby) or [Flow](https://github.com/square/flow) without extending from a `MvpActivity`
+- and **so much more...**

 ## How will it work once it's done?